de5truct0/DSA/README.md

 # Data Analysis Pipeline with GPT-4 Integration

-This project provides an end-to-end data analysis pipeline that integrates data preprocessing, analysis, visualization, machine learning, and API-based insights using GPT-4.
+This project provides an end-to-end data analysis pipeline that integrates data preprocessing, analysis, visualization and API-based insights using GPT-4.
 The script supports various data formats and simplifies the data science workflow.

 ---